swingledaniel/python-scripts/README.md

-# Implementations of various functions
+# Personal coding projects and functions